 Whether these are just cursory crowd-pleasing shots, or lengthy, developed scenes filmed on London's streets remains to be seen.

-Disney has been tight-lipped about the plot so far, releasing only the briefest of teaser trailers.
-With four months until release date, there's not even a whiff of a longer, theatrical trailer.
+Disney was tight-lipped about the plot, releasing only the briefest of teaser trailers.
 What we do know is that it's set 25 years after the first film, in 1930s London with Mary's young charges Jane and Michael Banks now grown ups themselves.

 Michael is a father to three children, and still lives in the house on Cherry Tree Lane with his offspring, and a housekeeper.
 At the time of the film, a personal tragedy has befallen him — *SPOILER ALERT* it's believed that this tragedy is the death of his wife.